 Century Food is engaged in the distribution of food and other consumer goods to customers in Hong Kong and Macau, with plans to develop into Mainland China.
 Over the course of this financial year, Century began generating revenues from initial sales to our customers in Hong Kong.
 Since then, sales have been growing.
-The sales revenue of the food distribution business in the fourth quarter grew from the previous quarter by approximately 25%, delivering a gross margin of approximately 22%.
+The sales revenue of the food business in the fourth quarter grew from the previous quarter by approximately 25%, delivering a gross margin of approximately 22%.
 On a full year basis, sales reached \$1,425,424 delivering a margin of approximately 25%.
-The following table shows the rapid growth of our food business since the beginning of the 2016 calendar year, when sales began.